 Pique’s tea crystals deliver 12x the antioxidants of teabags and 20x the antioxidants of bottled tea with no preservatives, sugar or additives.
 They triple screen their products for pesticides, heavy metals and mold.

-After years of looking for a good source for matcha tea, Pique Tea found a farm in Kagoshima, which neighbors Okinawa, which is known for the longevity of its people (source).
+After years of looking for a good source for matcha tea, Pique Tea found a farm in Kagoshima that neighbors Okinawa, which is known for the longevity of its people (source).

 Ways to Enjoy Matcha Tea